-The role-based structure it creates in alarms allows you to forward the email structure of the relevant alarms to your fraud teams without connecting to the platform.
-In addition, you can feed your fraud systems with relevant alarms with the filtering structure it brings in the incident API, and you can process the relevant alarm via the API with the bidirectional API structure (false positive, resolved, etc.).
+Unlike traditional CTI products, SOCRadar’s unified structure and the concept of Extended Threat Intelligence (XTI) create alarms that allow you to forward the email structure of the relevant alarms to your fraud teams without connecting to the platform.
+In addition, you can feed your fraud systems with relevant alarms with the filtering structure it brings in the incident API.
+You can also process the relevant alarm via the API with the bidirectional API structure (false positive, resolved, etc.).

-Its structure that provides role distribution to your security teams offers your Fraud Teams the opportunity to monitor and control the relevant alarms and dashboards on the platform.
-In this way, Fraud Teams can take action regarding alarms instantly and turn off alarms.
+Its structure that provides role distribution to your security teams offers your fraud teams the opportunity to monitor and control the relevant alarms and dashboards on the platform.
+In this way, fraud teams can take action regarding alarms instantly and turn off alarms.

-In the SOCRadar ThreatFusion module;
+In the SOCRadar Cyber Threat Intelligence;

 - Combolist service is received by companies that provide payment transactions on credit cards belonging to banks.
 Combolist sharing is provided, and action is taken before the payment is made.